Can Dogs Eat Pork Bones Safely?

 There have been many cases where pets have died because they choked on the bone and had some complications with their throat.

-Pork has higher fat content than other meat types, which can upset your dog’s stomach.
+Pork has a higher fat content than other meat types, which can upset your dog’s stomach.
 It can also cause pancreatitis.

 Dogs eating this type of bone can also develop an infection from bacteria in the bone marrow.
 Cooked bones can break into sharp pieces when chewed by your pet, so you’ll want to avoid this risk by cooking the pork first so they’re easier to digest.